Goodbye to comfortably checking relevant investment news and market movements, tracking your gains and losses in one portfolio on Google!

 Who is it ideal for: beginner to intermediate traders

-USP: a great platform with added investment ideas
+Unique Selling Point: a great platform with added investment ideas

 All in all, there is hope beyond Google Finance.
 From beginners to avid investors, everybody can find the tools which work best for them.
 Our personal favorites include Wallmine for some great reporting and Sharesight for those who are just starting their investment journey.